nachinagappan/nachinagappan.github.io/index.md

 ## Welcome to Nachi Nagappan's homepage

-I am a Partner Researcher at Microsoft Research where I work in the <a href="https://www.microsoft.com/en-us/research/group/empirical-software-engineering-group-ese/">Empirical Software Engineering Research Group (ESE)</a> in RiSE.
+I am a Partner Researcher at Microsoft Research where I work in the <a href="https://www.microsoft.com/en-us/research/group/saint-group/"> Software Analysis and Intelligence (SAINT) team </a>.
 I also hold an adjunct faculty appointment at <a href = "https://www.iiitd.ac.in/">IIIT New Delhi</a>.

-My research interests are in the field of Data Analytics and Machine Learning for Software Engineering focusing on Software Reliability, Software Metrics, Developer Productivity and Analytics for Empirical Software Engineering.
-I am particularly interested in the application of software measurement theory with ML methods for building parametric models for identifying and understanding relationships between software measures and quality.

-My research projects are fairly interdisciplinary and span the spectrum of software analytics ranging from intelligent software design for games; identifying data center reliability to software engineering optimization for energy in mobile devices.
-My research results have been deployed to several product divisions within Microsoft and have commercially shipped to Microsoft customers as features.More recently my work has focussed on the intersection of SE and AI.
+My research has been in the field of Data Analytics and Machine Learning for Software Engineering focusing on Analytics for Empirical Software Engineering, Software Reliability, Software Metrics, and Developer Productivity.
+My research projects are fairly interdisciplinary and span the spectrum of software analytics ranging from intelligent software design for games; identifying data center reliability to individual developer and team productivity.
+More recently his work has focused on the intersection of SE and AI.

-An <a href="https://www.americanscientist.org/article/empirical-software-engineering">article</a> in the American Scientist that talks about some of our work!
+An earlier <a href="https://www.americanscientist.org/article/empirical-software-engineering">article</a> in the American Scientist that talks about some of our work!

 ## CV